HBPMedical/mri-parallel-nmm-pipeline/README.md

-# MRI parallel pre-processing pipeline
+# MRI parallel neuromorphometric pipeline

-## What's that ?
+## Introduction

-Wrapper to run the SPM12 neuromorphometric pipeline in parallel over multiple subjects
+The MRI parallel neuromorphometric pipeline is a wrapper to run the SPM12 neuromorphometric pipeline in parallel over multiple CPU cores.

 ## Prerequisites